douglasjunior/react-native-keyboard-manager/.github/ISSUE_TEMPLATE/start-a-new-issue.md

 ---

 <!--
-Please answer the following questions to help us identify your problem.
+Please answer the following questions to help us to identify your problem.
 -->

 - How did you link to the library (autolinking, manual, rn link, cocoapods)?